 So that is what we have in Playgrounds in Xcode 7.

+For more information, you can visit the website.
 We've got documentation up there and the developer forums.

 You can also talk to Stefan Lesser, our Developer Tools Evangelist.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.